iloncka-ds/culicidaelab/README.md

 ```
  Jupyter Notebooks provide an interactive, step-by-step guide to using the library's features.
  Example use cases include:

-- Running inference on a single image or batch of images
+- Running inference on a single image or batch of images;
-- Visualizing detection boxes and segmentation masks
+- Visualizing detection boxes and segmentation masks;
-- Evaluating model performance on benchmark datasets
+- Evaluating model performance on benchmark datasets;
-- Customizing behavior via YAML configuration overrides
+- Customizing behavior via YAML configuration overrides.

 You need Jupyter Notebook server or JupyterLab installed.
 First, start the Jupyter server, then navigate to the root of the examples folder of the cloned repository (`examples/en/` or `examples/ru/`) and run, if JupyterLab installed:
    ```bash
     jupyter lab